LordRadai/DebugManager-v2.0-Release/README.md

 Public release of DebugManager v2.0

 # Installation
+* Pick the right version of DebugManager, DebugManager.rar if you don't use DS2LightingEngine, or if you use a version up to v0.8.10, pick DebugManager_LE.rar otherwise
 * Create a backup of DarkSoulsII.exe
 * Run DebugManagerPatcher on the original game's executable (drag and drop DarkSoulsII.exe on DebugManagerPatcher.exe)
 * Rename DarkSoulsII_patched.exe to DarkSoulsII.exe